 But there have been reports of serious side effects with the device, including persistent pain, development of a hole in the uterus or fallopian tubes, and movement of the device from the fallopian tubes into the pelvis or abdomen.
-Studies on the safety of the Essure device will continue even after it's off the market.
+Studies on the safety of the Essure device continue even though it's off the market.

 If you have persistent pain or other symptoms that you think might be related to the Essure device, talk with your doctor or other care provider about your options.
 Removing the Essure device may require surgery, which poses certain health risks.